 You can use the Transperth Journey Planner to plan your travel.

-Caversham Wildlife Park Prices (as at March 2022)
+Caversham Wildlife Park Prices (as of December 2022)

-The admission prices are A$30 per adult and A$14 per child (3 years to 14 years).
-The cost includes animal food, interactive experiences, photo opportunities (excluding koala hold), and shows.
+The admission prices are A$32 per adult and A$15 per child (3 years to 14 years).
+The entrance fee includes animal food, interactive experiences, photo opportunities (excluding koala hold), and shows.

 Caversham Wildlife Park is operated and owned by a Western Australian family and doesn’t receive any funding from the government.
 So, by visiting this attraction, you are helping with the upkeep of the animals.

-You can’t normally buy cheap tickets or get discounts so be wary of anyone selling them lower priced.
+You can’t usually buy cheap tickets or get discounts for Caversham Wildlife Park, so be wary of anyone selling them at lower prices.

-Caversham Wildlife Park Opening Hours (as at March 2022)
+Caversham Wildlife Park Opening Hours (as of December 2022)

 Caversham Wildlife Park Animal Shows/ Encounters Information and Times

-There are 6 animal encounters at Caversham Wildlife Park.
+There are six animal encounters at Caversham Wildlife Park.

 Meet The Wombat and Friends

 Meet the Wombat and Friends is open at set times (11.00 am & 2.00 pm).
-I would advise going to the earlier slot as it gets busier as the day goes on.
-We queued to have our photo taken with the wombat first and then went round to look at the other animals in this exhibit.
-There are around twenty animals on display, where you can take photos and talk to the keeper (we even got to hold a snake).
+I recommend going to the earlier slot as it gets busier as the day goes on.
+We queued to have our photo taken with the wombat first and then went around to look at the other animals in this exhibit.
+There are about twenty animals on display, where you can take photos and talk to the keeper (we even got to hold a snake).

-Note that you are no longer able to hold the wombat so your photo will be with the keeper.
+Note that you can no longer hold the wombat, so your photo will be with the keeper.
 There is no charge for the photos taken with your camera.

 Meet the Koalas